White kitten on bed

 cat

 Blake Vets East Quay is part of the Blake Vet Group (a group operating three veterinary surgeries).
 From the clinic’s own information, it’s set up for routine pet healthcare and ongoing support, including a Pet Health Club option to spread the cost of preventative care, and it states nursing staff are on site 24 hours a day.
 The clinic also states it cares for both domestic and exotic pets, and it’s listed as a veterinary nurse training facility.
-In the latest reviews available to us, owners most often mention consistently friendly service over many years, and one review gives a concrete example of care during a dental scale/clean where the dog was “looked after as if she was their own.”

 Our Score (71/100)